 The nightmare begins

-About mid-way past the long expanse of Patara beach, without any warning, the engine quit.
+About mid-way past the long expanse of Patara beach, without warning or ceremony, the engine quit.
 The crew hustled into action, trying to determine and rectify the problem.
-It appeared we’d run out of fuel – which was surprising because we had filled the tank the day previously.
+It appeared we'd run out of fuel - which was surprising because we filled the tank yesterday.